Chevrotain/chevrotain/packages/website/docs/features/multiple_start_rules.md

 Chevrotain supports using **any** of the grammar rules as a starting rule.
-This means that any subset of a language can be parsed without being wrapped in other constructs, For example this can be used for:
+This means that any subset of a language can be parsed without being wrapped in other constructs.
+For example, this can be used for:

 - Implementing "debugger watch expressions" and "evaluate expression" in an IDE.
 - Parsing only modified text in an IDE for performance.